Free-Kick Technique Tips

-Set pieces are an important part of football and players that can execute them well are vital to any successful team.
+Set pieces are an essential part of football, and players that can execute them well are vital to any successful team.
 Even the likes of Barcelona and Real Madrid require a top free-kick taker.
 Of course, it helps even more when those set-piece specialists also possess the all-around talent of Lionel Messi and Cristiano Ronaldo, whose free-kick taking prowess was celebrated in several Nike adverts.
 Sometimes, a successful free-kick might require the involvement of several team members and plenty of practice on the training ground.
 But quite often, a free kick offers a chance for an individual to shine.
 To use all their skill and technique to deliver a moment of controlled precision that can change the course of a game.

 Top free-kick takers

-Studies have shown that just over 5.5% of all free-kicks taken result in a goal, so finding a player with a much higher conversion ratio can give a team a slight edge over the long term.
+Studies have shown that just over 5.5% of all free-kicks taken, result in a goal, so finding a player with a much higher conversion ratio can give a team a slight edge over the long term.
 So, let us take a look at the two best players in the world.
 According to Opta, as of February 2016, Cristiano Ronaldo's ratio for scoring free-kicks in La Liga stood at 6.5% (18 goals from 275 attempts), while Lionel Messi's stood at 8% (16 goals from 198 attempts), giving the Barcelona man the edge.
 But across the top European leagues, there are plenty of great free-kick takers aside from Ronaldo and Messi.

 In the Premier League, Chelsea's Marcus Alonso is proving to a be a bit of a dead-ball specialist, while Juventus' Miralem Pjanic has been one of the masters of the art in Serie A since joining Roma back 2011.
-Those two are is the latest in a long line of free-kick specialists who have graced the game - a list that features the likes of Michel Platini, Sinisa Mihajlovic, Juninho, David Beckham and Andrea Pirlo.
+Those two are the latest in a long line of free-kick specialists who have graced the game - a list that features the likes of Michel Platini, Sinisa Mihajlovic, Juninho, David Beckham and Andrea Pirlo.
 Pjanic already has 16 Serie A free-kicks to his name putting him ahead of Diego Maradona and Michel Platini.
 He is now chasing down Francesco Totti and Roberto Baggio, who both managed 21 during their careers in Italy.
-The Bosnian has also proved to be a specialist on the European stage, with only Cristiano Ronaldo and Willian having scored more goals from free kicks in Europe since 2009.
+The Bosnian has also proved to be a specialist on the European stage, with only Cristiano Ronaldo and Willian having scored more goals from free-kicks in Europe since 2009.
 Since 2011, the Juve man has the highest free-kick scoring percentage of any player in Italy with an impressive 15.5%.

 How to improve your free-kick technique

 Another technique, known as the 'knuckleball' (a term lifted from baseball) has been used by many great free-kick takers including Juninho and Cristiano Ronaldo.
-With this type of free kick, the ball is sent as hard and as straight as possible causing it to wobble in conflict with the air.
+With this type of free-kick, the ball is sent as hard and as straight as possible, causing it to wobble in conflict with the air.
 This creates an unpredictable movement that can bewilder the opposition goalkeeper.
 You can see how it is implemented in the following video:

 To execute the perfect free kick, you need to be able to hit the ball with power whilst using different areas of your foot.
-Some players struggle to get enough power when using the inside of the foot, so extra strength training may be required to achieve this.
+Some players struggle to get enough control when using the inside of the foot, so extra strength training may be required to achieve this.
 There are weight training techniques that can improve muscle strength in the legs and your football coach or personal training can help you with this.

 Last but not least, you must practice!
-As you saw in the Pjanic video, the top dead ball specialists spend a lot of time perfecting their craft.
+As you saw in the Pjanic video, the top dead-ball specialists spend a lot of time perfecting their craft.
 Only by such repetition can your technique become second nature to you.

 If you quote information from this page in your work, then the reference for this page is: